 Average Weather in Parkersburg West Virginia, United States

-In Parkersburg, the temperature typically varies from 25°F to 85°F over the course of the year, and is rarely below 8°F or above 93°F.
+In Parkersburg, the summers are long, warm, and humid; the winters are chilly; and it is partly cloudy year round.
+Over the course of the year, the temperature typically varies from 25°F to 85°F and is rarely below 8°F or above 93°F.

 The hot season lasts for 3.9 months, from May 24 to September 20, with an average daily high temperature above 76°F. The hottest day of the year is July 20, with an average high of 85°F and low of 66°F.